ALejandroCh17/Tennis-Ball-Robot/README.md

 # Tennis-Ball-Robot

-# Test1.py is the PID system to control the motors

 # capstone2.ipnb uses the deep learning model to scan and detect the ball.

+# scan.py works with the motors to turn and scan at the same time